ZILtoid1991/pixelperfectengine/docs/manual/0_introduction.md

 * Original assets

 * Seriously, even if you're not a good artist and poor, just find someone who's willing to work for exposure and creative control!
 They might not be the best, but everybody have to gain experience.
+(Just don't sell their work for money)

 * If you still plan to use unoriginal assets, then don't sell your game for money!